Cloud & distributed systems

 If it runs in prod, the design review was worth it.

-I’m Subhra Manyu Das — a Bangalore-based engineer who lives in services, data paths, release pipelines, and production trade-offs.
-B.Tech in Electronics & Telecommunication; I ship enterprise backends in Java and Python, and own the DevOps path from commit to observable systems.
+I’m Subhra Manyu Das — a Bangalore-based senior engineer who works across services, data paths, release pipelines, production trade-offs, and test automation that earns its place in CI.
+B.Tech in Electronics & Telecommunication; I ship enterprise backends in Java and Python, own DevOps from commit to observable systems, and build automated checks — API, UI, and E2E — so releases stay boring.
 Outside the terminal: sketching and painting.

 Capabilities

-Backend-first, delivery-aware: I design, implement, test, and operate services that stay correct under load — and I treat pipelines, environments, and observability as part of the product, not an afterthought.
-Comfortable across the JVM and Python ecosystems, DevOps tooling, CI/CD, and the glue between product and infrastructure.
+Backend-first, delivery-aware: I design, implement, test, and operate services that stay correct under load — and I treat pipelines, environments, automated tests, and observability as part of the product, not an afterthought.
+Comfortable across the JVM and Python ecosystems, DevOps and CI/CD, test automation (API, UI, E2E), and the glue between product and infrastructure.

 Core & advanced Python, scripting, data work, API development.